farirpgs/fari-games/public/documents/fari-rpgs/charge-srd.md

 The game uses six-sided dice.
 You roll several at once, which we call a dice pool, and read the **single highest result**.

-- If the highest die is a `6`, it's a `full success`.
+- If the highest die is a **6**, it's a **full success**.
 Things go well.
-If you roll more than one `6`, it's a `critical success` and you gain some additional advantage.
+If you roll more than one 6, it's a critical success and you gain some additional advantage.
-- If the highest die is a `4 or 5`, that's a `partial success`.
-You do what you were trying to do, but there is a `consequence`.
+- If the highest die is a **4 or 5**, that's a **partial success**.
+You do what you were trying to do, but there is a consequence.
-- If the highest die is `1-3`, it's a `bad outcome`.
+- If the highest die is **1-3**, it's a **bad outcome**.
 Things go poorly.
-You don't achieve your goal, and suffer a `consequence`.
+You don't achieve your goal, and suffer a consequence.

 _If you ever need to roll but you have zero (or negative) dice, roll two dice and take the single lowest result.
 You can’t roll a critical when you have zero dice._